mikeizbicki/cmc-csci046/week_04/README.md

 ## Lab

 The format of this lab is similar to last week's.
-There are two tables for you to fill out ans submit to sakai.
+There are two tables for you to fill out and submit to sakai.

 1. First, we will measure just how good the O(log n) runtime for binary search is.